KP solitons and total positivity for the Grassmannian: Permutations and soliton asymptotics

 \section{Permutations and soliton asymptotics}

-Given a soliton graph $G_{t_0}(u_A)$ where $A$ belongs to an irreducible positroid cell, we show that the labels of the unbounded solitons allow us to determine which positroid cell $A$ belongs to.
-Conversely, given $A$ in the irreducible positroid cell $S_{\pi}^{tnn}$, we can predict the asymptotic behavior of the unbounded solitons in $C_{t_0}(u_A)$.
+Given a contour plot $\CC(u_A, \t_0)$ where $A$ belongs to an irreducible positroid cell, we show that the labels of the unbounded solitons allow us to determine which positroid cell $A$ belongs to.
+Conversely, given $A$ in the irreducible positroid cell $S_{\pi}^{tnn}$, we can predict the asymptotic behavior of the unbounded solitons in $C(u_A, \t_0)$.